© Crown copyright 2019

 CH73180 explains when a non-deliberate FTN is disclosed within less than 12 months of the tax first becoming unpaid by reason of the failure, the penalty reductions for quality of disclosure will be greater than if the failure is disclosed later.
 The DPT FTN penalty rules provide a penalty can be due regardless of whether DPT is ultimately payable.
 DPT2035 of the DPT guidance provides more detail.
 The key implications for making a disclosure through the facility are summarised below.

-For a non-deliberate DPT FTN where DPT is treated as first becoming unpaid by reason of the FTN before 1 January 2019 if a full and accurate disclosure is made by 31 December 2019 for all impacted accounting periods and full co-operation is provided to HMRC, then the DPT FTN penalty will be reduced to nil.
+For a non-deliberate DPT FTN where DPT is treated as first becoming unpaid by reason of the FTN before 1 January 2019 if a business registers by 31 December 2019 to use the facility and goes on to make a full and accurate disclosure regarding the FTN for all impacted accounting periods and full co-operation is provided to HMRC, then the DPT FTN penalty will be reduced to nil.

 For a non-deliberate DPT FTN where DPT is treated as first becoming unpaid by reason of the FTN on or after 1 January 2019 if a full and accurate disclosure is made within 12 months of the tax being treated as first becoming unpaid by reason of the FTN and full co-operation is provided to HMRC, the DPT FTN penalty will be reduced to nil.